Job hunting tips from someone who just did it…and is now a recruiter

 - Adding descriptions under your job experiences: You can pull these from your resume.
 Descriptions help hiring managers and recruiters really get the full picture of your experience.

-- Updating your location: Make sure that you change your location to where you’re going to be living after your graduate.
+- Updating your location: Make sure that you change your location to where you’re going to be living after your graduation.
 This will help your profile come up in the right search.

 - Updating your email: Make sure that your email is up-to-date.
 For example, if it’s currently your school email, you’re going to want to change it since you won’t have access to it forever.